19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Exploration/Watches.md

 Watches are used in overland travel or when resting in a dangerous place.

-Hex crawls are assumed to consist of 3 types of terrain.
+Hex crawls can consist of 3 types of terrain.

 | Type        | Time to traverse | Forage DC | Hunt DC |
 | ----------- | ---------------- | --------- | ------- |